glafiro/vibee/README.md

 ![vibee-preview-image](preview.png)

-Vibee is a very simple but very versatile open-source vibrato and FM plug-in 🌊
+Vibee is a very simple but versatile open-source vibrato and FM plug-in 🌊

 Here here are some audio examples: